-Kathryn Karcher practices appellate law in federal courts and in California and Washington state courts.
-Ms. Karcher is a Certified Appellate Specialist by the California Board of Legal Specialization, is the President of the California Academy of Appellate Lawyers, and is Vice-Chair of the San Diego County Bar Association’s Appellate Practice Section.
+Ms. Karcher is a Certified Appellate Specialist by the California Board of Legal Specialization and is a recent President of the California Academy of Appellate Lawyers and Chair of the Appellate Practice Section of the San Diego County Bar Association.

-Ms. Karcher’s professional activities include serving as Chair of the State Bar of California Appellate Courts Committee and the San Diego County Bar Association’s Appellate Court Committee.
+Ms. Karcher's professional activities include serving as Chair of the State Bar of California Appellate Courts Committee and the San Diego County Bar Association’s Appellate Court Committee.
 She has served on the Appellate Law Advisory Commission to the California Board of Legal Specialization on which she assisted with writing the appellate law specialist exam and reviewing applications for certification as an appellate specialist.
 Ms. Karcher has served as a member of the Board of Directors of the California Supreme Court Historical Society and was a founding member of the Gerald Brown Appellate Inn of Court.
-She has spoken on numerous topics in appellate law and was a Chapter Editor of the California Appellate Practice Handbook (6th and 7th Editions).
+She was a Chapter Editor of the California Appellate Practice Handbook (6th and 7th Editions).

 From 2005 through 2007 Ms. Karcher chaired the Appellate Practice Group at DLA Piper.
 From 1995 through 2007 she was a partner there and at its predecessor Gray Cary Ware & Freidenrich.
 In 2008 Ms. Karcher opened a private practice in appellate law.
 In mid-2010 she and her husband, Jeff Harmes, formed Karcher Harmes LLP, and in 2012 they formed Karcher Harmes PS.
 They maintain offices in San Diego, California, and Bainbridge Island, Washington.